-You will also need to state the “source of funding” – normally this is from ‘savings’ or ‘business profits’ and bank statements may be needed to prove funds.
-If you are not able to visit at present and are not in the UK, we will need attested copies prior to the exchange of contracts.
+You will also need to state the “source of funding” – normally this is from ‘savings’ or ‘business profits’ and 3 months of bank statements will be needed to prove funds.
+If you are not able to visit at present and are not in the UK, we will need attested copies of ID documents prior to the exchange of contracts.
 These can be attested by any UK solicitor beforehand (e.g. at the viewing visit) or by a Lawyer in the buyer’s own country, in which case the Land Registry form ID-1 will need to be completed.
-Full details and instructions are provided.
+Full details and instructions are provided after reservation.

 Q- Can one get cheaper investment properties?